American Conference on Inorganic Nanoscience

 Synthesis and properties of nanostructured oxides and transition metal-containing materials for electrochemical and catalytic applications.

-Carl Brozek, Luis de Jesus Baez, Jonathan de Roo, Delia Milliron
+Daniel Gamelin, Luis de Jesus Baez, Jonathan de Roo, Delia Milliron, Julie Fenton

 Applications of Inorganic Nanomaterials